dusaprotocol/docs/docs/concepts/rewards.md

 ## How do you qualify for rewards?
 TLDR: You must accrue trading fees during each epoch.
 The more fees you accrue and the higher your score relative to other Makers, the more rewards you will earn.
+Since the recent vote of the community, to qualify for rewards in the MAS-USDC & WETH-MAS pools, LP positions must have more than 10 bins, and 20% max of the position should be in the active bin.
+We reserve the right to withhold incentives from addresses that attempt to circumvent these criteria.

 ### MakerScore Breakdown: MakerFees
 TLDR: By accruing fees, you will increase your MakerFee score and thereby if you accrue more Fees versus other Liquidity Providers, you will rank higher and unlock more rewards.